Types of Criminal Offences in NSW Local Courts

 In prosecution of criminal law offences, the onus (burden) is always on the prosecuting authority.

-The Prosecution call evidence in support of the charges which can be challenged by the defence.
+The Prosecution call evidence in support of the charges which can be challenged by the defence lawyers.

-After the prosecution case is closed, the defence has the opportunity to present their case should they chose to do so.
+After the prosecution case is closed, the defence has the opportunity to present their case should they choose to do so.

 At the conclusion of all the evidence and submissions from the parties, the Court can: